SR-22 and Your Auto Insurance

 What should you look for in SR-22 Car Insurance Company?

 The actual cost of filing an SR-22 isn’t much, ranging from $15 to $50.
-Again, the increase costs you may face have more to do with covering the high-risk behavior behind the form: multiple violations, driving without state minimum insurance, a DUI, etc. If you feel that your policy has gone up too much, or your policyholder dropped you, this is an ideal time to compare auto insurance rates.
-Additionally, an insurance company may ask for a policy to be paid up front, rather than in monthly or quarterly installments.
+Again, the increase costs you may face have more to do with covering the high-risk behavior behind the form: multiple violations, driving without state minimum insurance, a DUI, etc. If your policy has gone up too much, or your policyholder dropped you, it’s time to compare auto insurance rates.
+Your insurance company may ask for a policy to be paid up front, rather than in monthly or quarterly installments.
 Be sure to ask about this and any other requirements!

 Filing an SR-22 may require a little extra legwork and a few extra dollars.
-However, with research and vetting, you’ll discover that you still have choices when it comes to choosing an auto insurance carrier.
+However, with research and vetting, you’ll discover that you still have choices.